Kilt, Black Watch tartan

 Keep your legs together

-kilt, crossed les
+kilt, crossed legs

 Be careful